thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 ### matching, firstMatching, firstOrFailMatching

-The `matching` method allows selecting all records or cells from the tabular data reader that match the RFC7111 expression and returns a new collection containing these elements without preserving the keys.
+The `matching` method allows selecting records, columns or cells from the tabular data reader that match the [RFC7111](https://www.rfc-editor.org/rfc/rfc7111) expression and returns a new collection containing these elements without preserving the keys.
+The method wraps the functionality of `FragmentFinder::findAll`.
-The method wraps the functionality of `FragmentFinder::all`.
-Conversely, `firstMatchingz` wraps the functionality of `FragmentFinder::first` and last but not least, `FragmentFinder::firstOrFail` behaviour is wrap inside the `firstOrFailMatching` method.
+Conversely, `firstMatching` wraps the functionality of `FragmentFinder::findFirst` and last but not least, `FragmentFinder::findFirstOrFail` behaviour is wrap inside the `firstOrFailMatching` method.

 ```php
 use League\Csv\Reader;